 You can make a difference by ensuring your finances are tobacco-free.
 You can write to your pension fund, bank or insurer and ask about their approach to tobacco.

 Why Become Tobacco Free?

 Tobacco Stands Alone

 There is no safe level of exposure to tobacco.
 When used as intended, tobacco will have contributed to the early death of two out of three smokers (source).
-The scale of negative impact of tobacco is profound, causing an estimated six million deaths per year globally (source).
+The scale of negative impact of tobacco is profound, causing an estimated seven million deaths per year globally (source).
 Positive influence of the industry through professional engagement is futile as the only acceptable outcome would be for tobacco companies to cease their primary business.